 As humans, we like to talk about ourselves a lot.
 It’s natural.
 To us, we are the most important people in our lives and everyone else’s interests are but a mere speck of insignificance compared to what we’re doing and how we look and what our plans are.
-Any time we’re not talking about ourselves we write about ourselves, either on Facebook, Twitter or a completely separate website devoted entirely to the self in the hope that anyone might just stop worrying about whether their hair is in the right place for a moment and read about ME!
-ME!
-ME!
-ME!
-ME!
-I!
-I!
-I!
-I!
+Any time we’re not talking about ourselves we write about ourselves, either on Facebook or Twitter, or a completely separate website devoted entirely to themselves… Ahem.
 Yes I am, as you may have gathered, more guilty than others in this respect but I’ve had an strange realisation about this recently.

 “Anata wa pabu ni ikimasu ka?” (“You, to pub, go?”)